saatvik-dev/with-whatsapp/DEPLOYMENT.md

-# M-Kite Kitchen Website Deployment Guide
+# M-Kite Kitchen Website Deployment Guide (Updated)

-This guide contains detailed instructions for deploying the M-Kite Kitchen website to Render.com.
+This guide contains updated instructions for deploying the M-Kite Kitchen website to Render.com, addressing previous deployment issues.

+> **IMPORTANT UPDATE (March 29, 2025)**: Fixed the "Cannot find package 'vite'" error by explicitly installing Vite as a production dependency during the build process.
+If you were experiencing build failures on Render, please use the updated build commands in this guide.

+## What's Changed

+I've made several important updates to fix deployment issues on Render's free tier:

+1. **Created a dedicated production server** (`server/production.ts`) that doesn't depend on Vite in production
+2. **Updated build and run scripts** to correctly compile and run the application
+3. **Renamed hidden script files** from `.build.sh` to `build.sh` and `.run.sh` to `run.sh` for better compatibility
+4. **Modified render.yaml** with optimized build and start commands
+5. **Explicitly install Vite as a production dependency** during the build process to fix the "Cannot find package 'vite'" error

 ## Prerequisites